 Indoor Venues

 - Don’t forget to hydrate just because you are out of the sun.
-The heat can get to you.
+The heat catches up with you regardless.

 - Carry a light layer, a shawl or pullover, for the arctic 18°C the A/Cs are often set at.

-Somewhere between the school holidays and the EMIs, summer quietly changed its terms.
-The long, unhurried days dissolved into calendar invites doesn’t mean that the desire for something live, something electric, something worth showing up for, never really left.
-It just needs a little more planning now.
+Somewhere between school holidays and adult responsibilities, summer quietly changed its terms.
+The long, unhurried days gave way to calendar invites and leave applications.
+But the desire for something live, something electric, something worth showing up for, that never really left.

-So don’t think much and submit the leave application.
+So submit the leave application.
 Show up for the music, the films, the strangers who become friends by intermission.
-Spend your money on things that stay with you longer than a receipt.
-Find little bits of you in every festival you attend.
-That’s adulting done correctly.
+Spend on things that stay with you longer than a receipt.
+Find little bits of yourself in every festival you attend.
+That is adulting done right.

 Want your downloadable summer festival essentials checklist?
 [Click here.]